 One more thing I started to do, was add game states.
 I added Pause mode, which changes the song, and nothing moves, but I am darkening the screen by setting the color emphasis bits.
 This was something built into the NES PPU.
 Flipping a color emphasis will emphasize a color by darkening the other colors.
 The red bit will darken blue and green.
 If you set them all, it darkens all the color, just a little bit.

 Now that we have the it basically working, we will make some real levels.
-Next time… Sorry the link below is out of order, try this link for the next page…
+Next time… Sorry the link below doesn’t go to the next page, try this link…